sunnyp1227/aoe2de/README.md

-# aoe2de
-AOE2: DE Match Information
+# AOE2: DE Match Information

-Script to print out the MMR in last match.
+Script to print out the Match information in current/last match.

-Run ./aoe.bat in the background to play.

-Require Python distribution from Windows Store.
+You might need to install Python distribution from Windows Store.

+## Usage
+Modify the "aoe.bat" file to your steam_id (Can be found from Steam Profile)

+Run ./aoe.bat in the background while playing.